-Faux grass/moss and faux flowers – I got a huge bag of fake moss from Inspiring ideas when I did my floating tea cup DIY and I am using whats left over.
-I also got my fake flowers in different sizes from Inspiring ideas and I got them in the bridal section and they were only a few euro.
+Faux grass/moss and faux flowers – I got a huge bag of fake moss from my local craft shop when I did my floating teacup DIY, and I am using what’s leftover.
+Also, I got my faux flowers in different sizes from the local craft shop, and I got them in the bridal section.
+Here is a link to a bag of faux moss I found online.

-This is a really quick DIY and it only took me over an hour to make these.
-They make really pretty presents.
-If you are going to put them into a nursery or child’s room just be careful as these are not suitable as toys and will need to be kept up high and out of the reach of little hands.
+If you are going to put them into a nursery or child’s room, please be careful as these are not suitable as toys and will need to be kept up high and out of the reach of little hands.

 Please pin image this to your Pinterest boards